 At our 2012 annual meeting in an advisory vote, our stockholders did not approve the compensation of our named executive officers for 2011.
 Since that time, we have conducted a stockholder outreach effort designed to obtain the views of our largest stockholders on executive compensation matters through both telephone calls and private discussions.
-This outreach effort generally targeted our 15 largest stockholders as of the end of 2011 of which approximately 75% continued to be stockholders at the end of 2012.
+This outreach effort generally targets our 15 largest stockholders.
 In reviewing our executive compensation practices, we also took into consideration certain proxy advisory services' reports as well as the recommendations of our independent compensation consultant, Mercer Human Resources Consulting.
 As a result we reviewed all feedback throughout this process and believe that we have incorporated many of our stockholders' perspectives into our executive compensation practices.
 For example, our stockholders suggested that management's compensation should be more directly aligned with that of the stockholders.
 We have added a total shareholder return component to our annual incentive program to address that specific issue.
-Additionally, a number of stockholders suggested that the company should eliminate the use of two separate peer groups.
-Based on discussions with our compensation consultant as well as this stockholder feedback, we have moved to a single, revised peer group to increase the representation of other types of healthcare companies in our business peer group and eliminate the second peer group.
+Additionally, a number of stockholders suggested that the Company should eliminate the use of two separate peer groups.
+Based on discussions with our compensation consultant as well as this stockholder feedback, we have moved to a single, revised peer group to increase the representation of other types of healthcare companies in our business peer group and eliminated the second peer group.
 All of these changes were made with the full support and concurrence of our Compensation Committee.
+Our efforts were rewarded with greatly improved stockholder support for our executive compensation program.
+At the 2013 Annual Meeting of